JasperFx/marten/docs/configuration/json.md

 That being said, if you're working on a new application we recommend enabling System.Text.Json for improved performance and serializer alignment with ASP.NET Core & Wolverine defaults.

-Configuration for both serializers hang off the `DocumentStore`s `UseNewtonsoftForSerialization` and `UseSystemTextJsonForSerialization` extensions respectively:
+Configuration for both serializers hang off the `DocumentStore` `UseNewtonsoftForSerialization` and `UseSystemTextJsonForSerialization` extensions respectively:

 <!-- snippet: sample_customize_serializer -->
 <a id='snippet-sample_customize_serializer'></a>